swabhs/blog/_posts/2016-08-20-acl-in-berlin.markdown

 ---

-# Some talks I missed out on:
+## Some talks I missed out on:

 - [Simple and Accurate Dependency Parsing Using Bidirectional LSTM Feature Representations](http://arxiv.org/pdf/1603.04351.pdf)
     * Eliyahu Kiperwasser and Yoav Goldberg

-    Bilstm for features of words, then mlp of head/modifier to score possible dependency attachment.
+    Bi-LSTM for features of words, then mlp of head/modifier to score possible dependency attachment.
 MST on top.
 Also used in greedy incremental parsing.
 Nice results.
+//todo:read

 - [Stack-propagation: Improved Representation Learning for Syntax](http://www.aclweb.org/anthology/P/P16/P16-1147.pdf)
     * Yuan Zhang and David Weiss

     Could imagine this being useful in syntax/semantics models (they applied it to POS/syntax).
+//todo:read

 - [Document-level Sentiment Inference with Social, Faction, and Discourse Context](http://www.aclweb.org/anthology/P/P16/P16-1032.pdf)
     * Hannah Rashkin and Sameer Singh and Yejin Choi
     //todo: need to check out

-# What’s on my reading list:
+## What’s on my reading list:

-1. dkjfldf
+1. goldberg
-2. jfdljfjdf
+2. weiss
-44. jfldjf;lkdjf
+44. rashkin?

-I also tweeted a bunch during the conference, and got retweeted by Hal Daumé  !
+I tweeted a bunch during the conference, and also got retweeted by Hal Daumé!
 [Here is his own blog post](http://nlpers.blogspot.in/2016/08/some-papers-i-liked-at-acl-2016.html) about the ACL talks he liked.